 - Many councils have an open conversation with trainees about their work preferences as the two years progress, guiding what placements you select.

-Learning and Development: The NGDP currently offers its trainees a fully funded ILM Level 7 qualification in Leadership and Management which has been designed specifically to equip our trainees as leaders within the public sector.
+The NGDP currently offers its trainees a fully funded CMI Level 7 qualification in Leadership and Management which has been designed specifically to equip our trainees as leaders within the public sector.
 Assignments are completed in the workplace, putting theory into practice and opening doors for trainees to explore their own interests.